About South Shore Stars

 Our Story

-Over the years, we’ve expanded thoughtfully and intentionally to meet the evolving needs of families.
-In 2005, we grew to include academic support programs for middle and high school students, followed by the launch of home visiting and wraparound services.
+Over the decades, Stars has expanded thoughtfully and intentionally to meet the evolving needs of children and families.
+In 2005, in collaboration with founder Rosemary Wahlberg and other community leaders, educator John “Jack” Walsh became the first Center Director for the Afterschool Program at our Broad Meadows Center in Quincy.
+This milestone marked the beginning of Stars’ academic support programs for middle and high school students—followed by the launch of home visiting and wraparound services designed to strengthen families and sustain success.
 At every stage, we’ve remained committed to those original guiding goals.